ExoPredicator: Learning Abstract Models of Dynamic Worlds for Robot Planning: Abstracting States, Time, and Causal Processes

-\textbf{Probabilistic Semantics.} The causal processes define how abstract states evolve over time.
-Mathematically, $\mathcal{L}$ defines a probabilistic generative model over sequences of abstract states, $\left\{ s_t \right\}$, where $t\in\mathbb{N}$ indexes fine-grained timesteps.
+\paragraph{Probabilistic Semantics.} The causal processes define how abstract states evolve over time.
+Mathematically, $\mathcal{L}$ defines a probabilistic generative model over sequences of abstract states $\left\{ s_t \right\}$ at fine-grained timesteps $t\in\mathbb{N}$.
+At each step, active causal processes contribute pressure for their effect atoms to change, while a separate frame term prefers all atoms to remain as they are.
+To write this compactly, we use indicator functions for the \textit{conditions at start}: $C_{\underline{L}}(s_{1:t})$ is $1$ iff all atoms in the condition-at-start set $C$ of ground process $\underline{L}$ are satisfied at state $s_t$ but not satisfied at state $s_{t-1}$, and $0$ otherwise; similarly, $O_L(s_{t'+1:t-1})$ is $1$ iff all atoms in the overall-condition set $O$ hold at every step between $t'+1$ and $t-1$.
 We probabilistically model the effect of ground process $\underline{L}$ as a potential $E^j_{\underline{L}}$ upon each feature $j$ of the abstract state:

 We similarly define a \emph{frame axiom potential} $\log F(s^j_t|s^j_{t-1})=W_F\times 1\left[ s_t^j=s^j_{t-1} \right]$, which encourages states to stay constant over time; $W_F$ is a learnable parameter.
 Because causal processes have stochastic delays, we associate each ground causal process $\underline{L}$ with random variables $\{\Delta_t^{\underline{L}}\}$ for the delay should the process trigger at time $t$, i.e. $\Delta_t^{\underline{L}}\sim p_{\underline{L}}^\text{delay}$.
 With these definitions in hand, the joint distribution over delays and abstract states is